open-gpdb/gpdb/gpdb-doc/markdown/install_guide/upgrading.html.md

 11. For Tanzu Greenplum Database, use the `gppkg` utility to re-install Tanzu Greenplum Database extensions.
 If you were previously using any Tanzu Greenplum Database extensions such as pgcrypto, PL/R, PL/Java, or PostGIS, download the corresponding packages from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb), and install using this utility.
 See the extension documentation for details.

-    Also copy any files that are used by the extensions \(such as JAR files, shared object files, and libraries\) from the previous version installation directory to the new version installation directory on the coordinator and segment host systems.
+    Also copy any files that are used by the extensions \(such as JAR files, shared object files, and libraries\) from the previous version installation directory to the new version installation directory on the master and segment host systems.

 12. If you configured PXF in your previous Greenplum Database installation, you may need to install PXF in your new Greenplum installation, and you may be required to re-initialize or register the PXF service after you upgrade Greenplum Database.
 Refer to the [Step 2](../pxf/upgrade_pxf_6x.html#pxfup) PXF upgrade procedure for instructions.
 13. For Tanzu Greenplum Database, if you configured GPSS in your previous installation, you may be required to perform some upgrade actions, and you must re-restart the GPSS service instances and jobs.
 Refer to [Step 2](http://greenplum.docs.pivotal.io/streaming-server/1-5/upgrading-gpss.html#step2) of the GPSS upgrade procedure for instructions.